OSHA Trench Safety Requirements

 Type C Soil

 The least stable soil type, with unconfined compressive strength of 0.5 tsf or less.
 Examples include granular soils (gravel, sand, loamy sand), submerged soil, soil from which water is freely seeping, and any submerged rock that is not stable.
-Type C is the default for most practical purposes because it is the most conservative classification.
 Required slope: 1.5H:1V (34 degrees from horizontal).

 Protective Systems